Annual Technical Report 2005 on Trademark Information Activities submitted by Georgia (SCIT/ATR/TM/2005/GE)

 VII.
 Matters concerning mutual exchange of trademark documentation and information

 Sakpatenti continues to exchange trademark information in the form of Official Gazettes stored on CD discs with various intellectual Property Offices worldwide.
-The information is stored in MS Word format.
+The information is stored in MS Word format and are published on the Office Website in PDF format.

 VIII.
 Matters concerning education and training including technical assistance to developing countries

-The Office began to publish journal "Intellectual Property" containing papers on all spheres of intellectual property.
+The Office continues to publish journal "Intellectual Property" containing papers on all spheres of intellectual property.
 It is published on paper and on the Website in PDF format (full texts).
 The authors of the papers are mainly the Office staff members.
-The new journal provides great aid to the public, among which are patent professionals, in obtaining useful educational materials.
+The journal provides great aid both to patent professionals and the public in obtaining useful educational materials.

 IX.
 Other relevant matters